Matchboxscope/matchboxscope.github.io/docs/ESPressoScope.md

 The uploaded images get compiled into a JS-based gallery daily, available here: https://matchboxscope.github.io/gallery/matchboxgallery

 ### Autonomous operation

-If a FAT formated SD micro card is inserted, you can record timelapse image series with the previously entered settings.
+If a FAT formatted SD micro card is inserted, you can record timelapse image series with the previously entered settings.
 Two modes are available.
 One, where the network operatibility is still available, the other when it'S in deep-sleep mode (e.g. under water).

+**HINT:** Please format the SD card using the official SD card formatter: https://www.sdcard.org/downloads/formatter/

 #### Non-deepsleep timelapse